In the end, Cuomo goes full Trump

 Being an unrepentant sex pest is not the only quality the two men share.
 In March and April 2020, when COVID-19 began to substantially spread in the US, New York was one of the first states to be devastated.
 Trump was busy spewing misinformation at very painful press conferences.
 A parade of CEOs once appeared to tout a testing program that never went anywhere.
 Then there were his many medical tips, such as his suggestion we could kill the virus by injecting bleach or that an unproven malaria drug was the magic bullet for COVID patients.
 In contrast, Cuomo’s press conferences provided practical and scientific information such as current infection rates and how to get tested.
 And when he appeared as a guest on his brother Chris Cuomo’s (who tested positive for COVID-19) CNN television show, they engaged in witty banter to the delight of viewers.
 Cuomo’s celebrity led to a cringey amount of thirst on social media, with young people, referring to themselves as “Cuomosexuals,” idolizing the brothers after being fed up with the disastrous response from the Trump administration.

-Cuomo was riding high.
+Andrew Cuomo was riding high.
 He penned a book about his COVID response, and there was even talk of a presidential bid.
 As far as the pandemic response was concerned, the NY governor could do no wrong.

 Then again, maybe he could.

-In January, a different report appeared from the state’s Attorney General, this one about how New York’s health department undercounted nursing home deaths by 50 percent; Cuomo even acknowledged that 15,000 people had died in long-term care facilities as opposed to the 8,500 the state had reported.
+In January, a different report appeared from the state attorney general, this one about how New York’s health department undercounted nursing home deaths by 50 percent; Cuomo even acknowledged that 15,000 people had died in long-term care facilities as opposed to the 8,500 the state had reported.
 Melissa DeRosa, a top aide and enabler for Cuomo, said that the administration hid the numbers because they didn’t want Trump to use the information against them, which was another way of saying that the optics were more important than the truth.
 Then, in February, the FBI revealed that the agency was investigating the Cuomo administration for allegedly covering up nursing home deaths, but late last month the Department of Justice announced that it reviewed all the information, would not be going further in its inquiry, and declined to comment further.

 Do you know who else wanted pandemic numbers to appear better than they were?

 Throughout 2020, Trump would rail against increasing testing because he knew that if the US conducted widespread testing, the true scope of both the disease’s devastation and his administration’s failures would be revealed.
-“When you do testing to that extent, you’re going to find more people,” Trump said during a rally in Tulsa, Oklahoma, (which may have been a superspreader event and could have possibly led to the death from COVID of one of his supporters, pizza mogul Herman Cain).
+“When you do testing to that extent, you’re going to find more people,” Trump said during a rally in Tulsa, Oklahoma (which may have been a superspreader event and could have possibly led to the death from COVID of one of his supporters, pizza mogul Herman Cain).
 “You’re going to find more cases.
 So, I said to my people, ‘Slow the testing down, please.’”
 When members of his administration tried to clean up his comments by saying he was joking, Trump doubled down, telling reporters, “I don’t kid.”

 The convergence of the nursing home deaths allegations and multiple women accusing the governor of sexual misconduct led to Cuomo’s speedy crash from his pinnacle of national fame.
-And here’s an important distinction between the fates of these two men: unlike Trump, despite all his extravagant efforts to rewrite the record, Cuomo may not be able to ride it out.
+And here’s an important distinction between the fates of these two men: Unlike Trump, despite all his extravagant efforts to rewrite the record, Cuomo may not be able to ride it out.
 Multiple high-profile elected officials—such as Sens.
-Chuck Schumer (D-N.Y.) and Kirsten Gillibrand (D-N.Y.)— have called on Cuomo to step down, as has President Joe Biden.
-His once-loyal allies in Albany are distancing themselves, and the halls of the state capitol building are ringing with calls for his resignation and threats of impeachment.
+Chuck Schumer (D-N.Y.) and Kirsten Gillibrand (D-N.Y.)—have called on Cuomo to step down, as has President Joe Biden.
+Cuomo’s once-loyal allies in Albany are distancing themselves, and the halls of the state Capitol are ringing with calls for his resignation and threats of impeachment.
 (A process Trump is intimately familiar with—twice!)

-Then, in terms of the consequences of their actions, Trump is a far more dangerous and destructive presence in the body politic than Cuomo.
-The election meddling, the encouragement of the insurrection, the utter destruction of the Republican party, and the relentless undermining of democracy are all still his to own.
+In terms of the consequences of their actions, Trump is a far more dangerous and destructive presence in the body politic than Cuomo.
+The election meddling, the encouragement of the insurrection, the utter destruction of the Republican Party, and the relentless undermining of democracy are all still his to own.
 Democrats are more likely to demand that their transgressors step down; Republicans ignore any problems and keep pandering to the abuser in chief.
 Still, I would not be surprised if someday we discover that on a golf course at Mar-a-Lago, the 45th president is regretting that he too did not release dozens of photos of himself hugging various people to refute the claims of sexual assault against him.
 On the other hand, he didn’t really have to, did he?
 And, in the end, that’s the biggest difference of all.